John 2: Jesus cleanses the Temple (verses 13–22)

 Jesus is asked for "a sign" to prove that he has authority to expel the money changers.
 He replies "Destroy this temple, and I will raise it again in three days".
 The people believe he is talking about the Temple building, but John states that Jesus "was speaking of the temple of His body".
-The disciples remembered this after his resurrection: and they "believed the Scripture and the word", faith and memory "lend[ing] mutual help to one another in this passage".
+The disciples remembered this after his resurrection: the majority of texts state that "Jesus had said this", but where the reading in verse 22 has "Jesus had said this to them (the disciples), Meyer suggests that the additional wording is "feebly supported".
+They "believed the Scripture and the word", faith and memory "lend[ing] mutual help to one another in this passage".

 John then says that during the Passover Feast Jesus performed miraculous signs, but does not list them, that caused people to believe in him, but that he would "not entrust himself to them, for he knew all men".
 Perhaps John included this statement to show Jesus possesses a knowledge of people's hearts and minds, an attribute of God.

 This introduces the antagonism between Jesus and "the Jews", as John calls them, a sign perhaps of a non-Jewish audience.
 This is over the nature of the Temple.
 The Temple is already destroyed by the time of the writing of John, and John is trying to show right from the start that the old Temple has been replaced by the new Temple, Jesus' resurrected body and the new Christian and Johannine community.
 This shows to most scholars the split between John's community and Judaism in general.
-Some of the Dead Sea scrolls also speak of the community as the temple.
+Some of the Dead Sea Scrolls also speak of the community as the temple.